Client story: Apparel company's 'Instagram project'

 After categorization, a root cause analysis was conducted to understand the frequency of specific issues.
 The root cause issues were determined to fit into three broad categories: website features, inventory management and delivery and logistics.

 Using the insights from the analysis, the apparel company was able to begin critical process enhancements, including rebuilding certain website features to be user friendly, updating the return portal to eliminate frequent glitches, improving the inventory planning schedule to align with the website to reflect current product availability, and reviewing third-party shipping vendors and shipment processes to ensure proper delivery and reduced costs.

 Now, the company clearly has a better understanding of customers and their views on its products.
-The knowledge has allowed the company to develop more personalised services for customers and forge deeper connections with them.
-Finally, going through the process of analysing customer feedback data has improved the algorithms used, which means they can be recalibrated to perform more effectively during the next go-around.
+The knowledge has allowed the company to develop more personalized services for customers and forge deeper connections with them.
+Finally, going through the process of analyzing customer feedback data has improved the algorithms used, which means they can be recalibrated to perform more effectively during the next go-around.

 Retailers are increasingly relying on customers’ digital sentiments to make operational decisions around market expansion, product development, brand enhancements, risk mitigation, fraud detection and inventory management.